michielpost/Q42.HueApi/README.md

 Sample usage can be found in the included Console Sample App: `HueApi.ConsoleSample`

+## Clip V2 API
+Philips Hue has developed a new Clip V2 API.
+This library has support for the new Clip V2 APIs.
+Philips Hue is still developing these APIs and new functionality is added regularly.
+Please create an issue or PR if you need something that is not supported yet.

 ## Support for Hue Entertainment.
 Check out the [HueApi.Entertainment documentation](https://github.com/michielpost/Q42.HueApi/blob/master/EntertainmentApi.md)